 Let’s take a moment to talk about your gut.
 Nope, I’m not talking about the spare tire around your middle (although that comes into play).
 I’m talking about the gut you can’t see: your intestines and the mini ecosystem of bacteria living there.
 As anyone with digestive problems can tell you, the health of your digestive system can make or break your day (or your week, month, year…)!

-I have experienced firsthand the power of bacteria in the body.
+I have experienced firsthand the power of microorganisms in the body.
 When I was 6 or 7 years old, I got giardia from drinking contaminated mountain water on a camping trip.
 Fortunately I don’t remember much about the ordeal, but my parents said the next several weeks were pretty rough: severe stomach pain and all the other lovely things that come with intestinal parasites.
 Yikes.

 I ended up going through 2 rounds of antibiotics (the accepted treatment for giardia) since the first round didn’t work.
 Between the giardia and 2 courses of antibiotics, my little digestive system was damaged and nothing has been the same since then.
 I developed a dairy allergy a few years later and have since grown into new food intolerances over the years.